 This course provides an in-depth knowledge of data communications and networking requirements, including networking and telecommunications technologies, hardware, and software.
 Emphasis is upon the analysis and design of networking applications in organizations.
 Management of telecommunications networks, cost-benefit analysis, and evaluation of connectivity options are also covered.
 Students learn to evaluate, select, and implement different communication options within an organization.
 Prerequisite: SEC 100.
-Prerequisite is waived for SDD students.
+Prerequisite is waived for SDD and Computer Science Majors.